 Schema Markup Enhances your Google Knowledge Panel

-If you’re a small or medium-sized business offering local or essential services, keeping your Google My Business profile up-to-date is so important during times of change.
+If you’re a small or medium-sized business offering local or essential services, keeping your Google Business Profile (GBP) up-to-date is so important during times of change.
 Marking up your website with LocalBusiness structured data can also enhance your Google Knowledge Panel.
 Most consumers don’t become customers immediately, which is why increasing your findability and viewability in search engine page results will help you nurture that customer journey from start to finish.

 It’s important to note that there are many subclasses of LocalBusiness schema, including AnimalShelter, ChildCare, Dentist, ShoppingCenter, and more!
 See the full list in our guide.
 Try to be as specific as possible when defining your type of business, but if there isn’t an existing type at schema.org LocalBusiness will do just fine.